Alexander89/actyx-vscode/README.md

 - `Actyx: generate events`: convert the **selected** events to an event definition and create the emitter functions
 - `Actyx: generate events with typed emitter`: convert the **selected** events to an event definition and create the emitter functions that consumes an emitter instand the pond.
 This emitter function in compatible to state effects as well.
+- `Actyx: generate blocked events with typed emitter`: Same as _Actyx: generate events with typed emitter_, but consumes the event without the `eventType` as parameter

 ## Snippets